joezersk/Postman/README.md

 <B>You should first import the Postman environment provided here as file <I>AMS-ACI.postman_environment.</I></B>
 <BR><BR>
-Each of the collections here refers to an existing evironment with APIC IP, Username and Password variables already set.
+Each of the collections here refers to an existing Postman environment with APIC IP, Username and Password variables already set.
 <BR><BR>
 Note that after you import this enviroment, that you will have to modify the variable values to match your own ACI setup.
 <BR>